-When creating a restaurant employee schedule, its crucial to schedule strategically.
-Its about knowing where you're spending your labor, what departments your employees excel in, and how you can optimize your labor.
+When creating scheduling hourly employees, its crucial to schedule strategically.
+It's about knowing where you're spending your labor, what departments your employees excel in, and how you can optimize your labor.

-Here are 5 key trends that restaurant managers should be paying attention to when scheduling their employees:
+Here are 5 key trends that managers should be paying attention to when scheduling their hourly employees:

 Too often, when you’re scheduling to fill spots on your employee schedule, overtime can easily be reached.
 Whether it’s weekly overtime or daily, overtime can be costly, but easily avoidable.

 Especially when it comes to shift swaps!
 An employee who works one 4 hour shift a week may be trying to swap with someone who has already worked 44 hours for the week already!
 Paying attention to little details like these will allow you to keep an accurate pulse on your OT spending.

 For some provinces, stat holiday pay is calculated to give an employee their “average day wage.”
 This, can be a high expense for business owners if they’re not paying attention to how their scheduling.

 In BC and Ontario, employees are paid an average day wage.
 Meaning, whatever they had earned in the last pay period (exempt from some earnings like overtime or vacation pay), is divided by the numbers of days worked.

 In this case, some employees will earn $0 in stat holiday pay if they had not worked the pay period prior or; they could be paid $104 ($13 x 8) in stat holiday pay if they worked one shift!

 3 - Sales vs. labor budget.

 Scheduling is so much more than filling spots on a roster.
 When creating an hourly employee schedule, you are scheduling labor.
 Using a sales vs. labor percentage is a great tool in accurately forecasting and effectively planning your schedule.